 It’s not always easy as a creative person to also have that savvy business mindset and wrap your head around taxes, expenses and budgeting.
-In the next couple of articles we will go deeper into the sensitive subject of finance, starting today with some strategies and ways of thinking that I've developed these past few years to stay on top of my finances and to keep everything organized.
+The good news: Being proactive about it means you don't have to worry or think about it as much.
+Here are some strategies and ways of thinking that I've developed these past few years to stay on top of my finances and keep everything organized.

 Tip 1: Open multiple bank accounts